15 minutes

 3.Poach the scallops:

 Add the room-temperature scallops to the broth.
 Using a thermometer, carefully monitor the broth temperature, keeping it gentle and stable.
+Add the scallops one by one to maintain temperature in the broth and slowly poach them.

 Cook until the scallops reach an internal temperature of 120°F. -